VictorCondurat/uniai/README.md

 - **Expanded Provider Support**: Integration with more providers like Cohere, Mistral, and Replicate.

-For a detailed overview, see the Roadmap chapter in the Bachelor's Thesis document (consider uploading it and linking it here).
+For a detailed overview, see the Roadmap chapter in the Bachelor's Thesis document.

 ## 📄 License